-Section 245(a) of the Immigration and Nationality Act allows certain foreign nationals who are physically present in the U.S. to adjust status to that of a lawful permanent resident.
+Section 245(a) of the Immigration and Nationality Act allows certain foreign nationals who are physically present in the U.S. to adjust their status to that of a lawful permanent resident.
 If you are an immediate relative of a U.S. citizen, you can become a lawful permanent resident based on your family relationship if you meet certain eligibility requirements.
 The spouse of a U.S. citizen qualifies as an immediate relative.
 Our marriage-based green card lawyers will help you determine your eligibility and guide you through each stage of the process of acquiring permanent residency in the U.S.

 To be eligible for a Green Card as the spouse of a U.S. citizen, you must meet the following requirements:

 - Properly file Form I-485, Application to Register Permanent Residence or Adjust Status as well as file or have an already approved Form I-130.